Geodesic planes in a geometrically finite end and the halo of a measured lamination: Geodesic planes outside convex core II: atom-free bending

-Again, for simplicity, assume the lamination $\mathcal{L}_+$ is both minimal and maximal, so the complement of $\mathcal{L}_+$ consists of ideal triangles.
 Fix an ideal triangle $T$, and take one of its lifts $\tilde T$.
-Let $C$ be the boundary circle of support plane for $\tilde T$.
-Choose one point $p$ of $C\cap \Lambda$, and let $C_i$ be a sequence of circles contained in the closed disk bounded by $C$ and tangent to $C$ at $p$ so that $C_i\to C$.
-There exists a sequence of support circles $C_{i,k}$ so that $C_{i,k}\to C_i$.
+Let $C_0$ be the boundary circle of the support plane for $\tilde T$.
+Choose one point $p$ of $C_0\cap \Lambda$, and let $C'_i$ be a sequence of circles contained in the closed disk bounded by $C_0$ and tangent to $C_0$ at $p$ so that $C'_i\to C_0$.
+There exists a sequence of support circles $C_{i,k}$ so that $C_{i,k}\to C'_i$.
 Passing to a subsequence if necessary, we may assume the corresponding flat pieces $\tilde T_{i,k}$ lie on the same side of $\tilde T$.
-As a matter of fact, we may assume these pieces lie on the left of $\tilde T$ when we view $p$ as lying on the left in reference to a unit crossing on $\tilde T$ (see definition in the previous section).
+As a matter of fact, we may assume these pieces lie on the left of $\tilde T$ when we view $p$ as lying on the left in reference to a unit crossing $l$ on $\tilde T$ (see definition in the previous section); see Figure~\ref{fig:noexotic}.

-For a fixed $i$, since the angle between $C_{i,k}$ and $C$ goes to zero, the shortest geodesic on the convex core boundary between $\tilde T$ and $\tilde T_{i,k}$ goes to zero, whose bending measure goes to zero as well.
+For a fixed $i$, since the angle between $C_{i,k}$ and $C_0$ goes to zero, the shortest geodesic on the convex core boundary between $\tilde T$ and $\tilde T_{i,k}$ goes to zero, whose bending measure goes to zero as well.

-There exists another flat piece $\tilde T'_{i,k}$ between $\tilde T$ and $\tilde T_{i,k}$ so that $\tilde T'_{i,k}$ is an orbit of $\tilde T$ under $\Gamma$, and is oriented the same way as $\tilde T$.
-We may choose $\tilde T'_{i,k}$ as close to $\tilde T_{i,k}$ as we want.
-Now the right end of the unit crossing on $\tilde T'_{i,k}$ can be connected to $\tilde T$ by a short geodesic $l_{i,k}$ of small bending measure.
-We claim that starting from the left end of the unit crossing of $\tilde T$, going along the leaf toward $p$ and then crossing to $\tilde T'_{i,k}$ gives a segment represented by an inadmissible word, provided that we choose $\tilde T'_{i,k}$ close enough to $\tilde T_1$.
-Indeed, this follows from the fact that any leaf that goes along the left side of $\tilde T$ long enough remains within a small distance from it for longer, while the curve constructed above is bounded away from it around the crossing.

-Now it is clear we can inductively connect these inadmissible segments (or more precisely some elements in their orbits under $\Gamma$) to get exotic rays.
-Moreover, by choosing $i$ and $k$ carefully, we may even guarantee that boundary circles of support plans for these flat pieces have radii bounded below.
-This gives an exotic roof in the limit, as desired. \end{proof}